thaliproject/Thali_CordovaPlugin/test/README.md

 1. If you have a sibling directory to Thali_CordovaPlugin called ThaliTest, now would be a good time to delete it.
 1. Go to Thali_CordovaPlugin/thali/install
-2. Run either `jx npm run setupUnit` or `jx npm run setupPerf` depending on what type of test project you want to create.
-On Windows, run `./setUpTests.sh UnitTest_app.js` or `./setupTests.sh PerfTest_app.js` on the latest Git Bash.
+2. Run `npm run setupUnit`.
+On Windows, run `./setUpTests.sh UnitTest_app.js` or `./setupTests.sh PerfTest_app.js` on the latest
+Git Bash.
 2.1 The script will create a sibling directory to Thali_CordovaPlugin called ThaliTest and will compile it for both Android and iOS.
 This assumes you are running on a Mac with all the right tools.
 3. Go to Thali_CordovaPlugin/test/TestServer
-4. Examine Config_PerfTest.json or Config_UnitTest.json (depending on the test type you are running) and make sure it is configured properly.
+4. Examine UnitTestConfig.js and make sure it is configured properly. is configured properly.
 5. Run `jx index.js \{\"devices\":\{\"ios\":2,\"android\":2}}` in that directory on your local PC to start the coordination server.
 Obviously edit the device counts passed on the command line to reflect the actual test environment.
 6. Deploy and run the tests on your two Android or two iPhone devices.

 #### Testing Doze and App Standby on Android

 Doze and App Standby are two new power-saving features introduced in Android 6.0 (API level 23).
 For more information, see [Optimizing for Doze and App Standby](http://developer.android.com/training/monitoring-device-state/doze-standby.html).
 To test how the Thali Cordova Plug-in copes with these modes on Android, follow the steps below: